raghav19/engineersdaybook/_posts/2025-12-03-my-local-env-setup.md

 other value adds that i see are:

 - ✅ mise tasks can be a nice addon to gh-actions tasks to avoid complex logic inside gh-actions
-- ✅ considerable amount of disk space is saved locally
+- ✅ considerable amount of disk space is saved locally in comparison to `devcontainers`

 can this be extended to `CI/CD`? absolutely yes! and it considerably simplifies the `Dockerfile` as well allowing consistent experience and code similar to how you setup your local env